 In Standard SPI mode, the "Set Read Parameters (C0h)" instruction is not accepted.
-The dummy clocks for various Fast Read instructions in Dual/Quad SPI mode are configured by DC bit.
+The dummy clocks for various Fast Read instructions in Standard/Dual/Quad SPI mode are configured by DC bit.
 The "Wrap Length" is set by W5-4 bit in the "Set Burst with Wrap (77h)" instruction.
 This setting will remain unchanged when the device is switched from Standard SPI mode to QPI mode.

-The default "Wrap Length" after a power up or a Reset instruction is 8 bytes, the default number of dummy clocks is 10 which includes "Continuous Read Mode" byte M7-0.
+The default "Wrap Length" after a power up or a Reset instruction and the default number of dummy clocks can refer to the following table.
 The number of dummy clocks is only programmable for "Fast Read (0Bh)", "4IO Read (EBh)" & "Burst Read with Wrap (0Ch)" instructions in the QPI mode.
 Whenever the device is switched from SPI mode to QPI mode, the number of dummy clocks should be set again, prior to any 0Bh, EBh or 0Ch instructions.